Sabella spallanzanii

 Sabella spallanzanii is a species of marine polychaete worms in the family Sabellidae.
 Common names include the Mediterranean fanworm, the feather duster worm, the European fan worm and the pencil worm.
 It is native to shallow waters in the northeastern Atlantic Ocean and the Mediterranean Sea.
-It has spread to various other parts of the world and is included on the Global Invasive Species Database.
+It has spread to various other parts of the world and is included on the Global Invasive Species Database maintained by the IUCN.

 The species' name commemorates the 18th-century biologist Lazzaro Spallanzani.

 Description

 European fan worms grow to a total length of 9 to 40 cm and are usually larger in deep water.
 They have stiff, sandy tubes formed from hardened mucus secreted by the worm which protrude from the sand, and a two-layered crown of feeding tentacles which can be retracted into the tube.
 One of the layers forms a distinct spiral.
 The colour of the tentacles is variable but they are usually banded in orange, purple and white or they may be a uniform pale grey.
 Various epiphytic organisms settle and grow on the tubes which may be rather wrinkled near their bases.